Skip to content

 Reference link: https://github.com/JSQLParser/JSqlParser/issues/1988

-• Note: Versions 3.5.10 and 3.5.10.1 address line breaks in project SQL but do not support single-line comments (such as -- or #).
-Starting from version 3.5.11, this handling will no longer be applied.
-If you need to process statements with consecutive line breaks, use the following methods.
+• Note: Versions 3.5.10 and 3.5.10.1 handle line breaks in project SQL, but they cannot support single-line comments (-- or #) within these statements.
+Starting from version 3.5.11, this handling will be removed.
+If you need to process statements with consecutive line breaks, use one of the following methods.

 Method 1: